lm-sys/FastChat/README.md

 ### Vicuna Weights
 [Vicuna](https://lmsys.org/blog/2023-03-30-vicuna/) is based on Llama 2 and should be used under Llama's [model license](https://github.com/facebookresearch/llama/blob/main/LICENSE).

 You can use the commands below to start chatting.
 It will automatically download the weights from Hugging Face repos.
-Downloaded models are stored in a .cache folder in user's home folder ~.
-For example `~/.cache/huggingface/hub/<model_name>`.
+Downloaded weights are stored in a `.cache` folder in the user's home folder (e.g., `~/.cache/huggingface/hub/<model_name>`).

 See more command options and how to handle out-of-memory in the "Inference with Command Line Interface" section below.

 **NOTE: `transformers>=4.31` is required for 16K versions.**